 - support for backups of data from external hard drives – and if this is supported, the period for which a drive must remain attached (some software will interpret data as deleted if a hard drive doesn’t remain connected for 30 days)

 - use of data encryption for extra security – most online backup services provide 256-bit SSL connections, but there are exceptions

 - technical support for in case something goes wrong

 Also find out about the provider’s data retention policy – are there conditions under which the provider will remove your data from its servers?

 After you know how much space you’ll need, you should consider your budget so that you don’t waste time looking at service providers and plans that you cannot afford.
 Whether you want a free service or a paid plan, there are many options for you to choose from.

 Once you know what you need and what you can afford to spend, you can start looking for a service that suits your requirements.

 Our backup services for businesses

-At PM&A, we offer small to medium businesses a comprehensive backup service at an affordable rate, giving you peace of mind and ensuring the stability of your business systems and processes.
+At PM&A, we offer small to medium businesses a comprehensive online backup service at an affordable rate, giving you peace of mind and ensuring the stability of your business systems and processes.

 Our backup service includes making a full, initial backup of your company’s critical data; determining the optimal backup schedule for your business; performing automated backups and updating data at regular intervals; and maintaining offsite backups of your company’s data for added security.